YanJiang12/abe516final/index.md

 # Methods

-*   The machine learning is the major method used in the project.
+*   The machine learning is the major method used in the project, including the resampling statistics, Linear Regression, etc.

 *   Machine learning is a subfield of artificial intelligence that  enable computer systems to automatically learn and improve from experience without being explicitly programmed.
 Its limitations include the potential for biased results, overfitting, and the need for large amounts of high-quality data.
 Despite these limitations, machine learning can be useful for research projects because it can uncover patterns and relationships in data that might not be immediately apparent to human analysts, enabling researchers to make more accurate predictions and identify new insights that can drive further research.